mdoganpekcan/TinWord-Policy/README.md

 # Privacy Policy for TinWord: Türkçe Kelime Oyunu

 ## Introduction
-This privacy policy describes how we collect, use, and share information when you use our mobile game "Vet Story: Animal Care Game".
+This privacy policy describes how we collect, use, and share information when you use our mobile game "TinWord: Türkçe Kelime Oyunu".
 By downloading and using the game, you agree to the collection and use of information in accordance with this policy.

 ## Information Collection and Use
 Our game collects certain information to provide and improve our service.
 The types of data we may collect include: